DavidC0rtes/VITAMIN/README.md

 If the former is selected, you can interact with user interface to generate the model and the formula to be model checked.

-If the latter is selected, then a text file describing the model (i.e., the MAS) can be uploaded.
+If the latter is selected, then a text file describing the model (i.e., the MAS) can be uploaded (see in more detail the section 'Input Model').
 To do so, first the "Browse files" button needs to be pressed.
 This allows you to select the text file to upload.
 After that, the "Upload Data" button can be pressed.
 This will perform the actual upload of the file.

 Once the file has been uploaded, in the "Logic Selection" section, you can type the logical formula to verify.

 To perform the model checking of the model w.r.t. the typed formula, you can press the "Next: To Model Checking" button.
 This will execute the model checker.

-## Case Studies
+### Case Studies

 In this section there are some examples to interact with the VITAMIN tool.

-## Parser
+### Parser

 In this section the user has the ability to check whether a sequence of logical symbols is syntactically correct w.r.t. a selected logic.

+## Input Model

+The text file given in input is a TXT file with the following attributes:
+- Transition: A matrix where row and columns denote the transitions involved in the MAS.
+- Name_State: A list of states that follows the same order of the matrix (i.e., the ith element represents the ith row and ith column in the matrix)
+- Initial_State: The unique initial state of the MAS.
+- Atomic_propositions: A list of atomic propositions used in the MAS.
+- Labelling: A matrix where the rows represent the states, while the columns represent the atomic propositions.
+Also in this case the columns are ordered with respect to the atomic propositions (i.e., the ith atomic proposition is denoted by the ith column in the labelling).
+- Number_of_agents: The number of agents in the MAS.